-prediction rate implies that 24 cache lines (8 of which are in the hotline register file and 16 in the cache TLB) are being heavily reused.
+The first graph shows that the static and dynamic prediction rates are almost independent of cache size.
+The prediction rate is dependent on the rate of reuse of cache lines.
+A high prediction rate implies that 24 cache lines (8 of which are in the hotline register file and 16 in the cache TLB) are being heavily reused.
 As long as these 24 lines are not replaced from the cache during this period of heavy reuse, the prediction rate will stay the same, regardless of the cache size.
 For a 256byte wide line, this translates to 6kbytes.
 Therefore, for cache sizes above, say 8Kb, the prediction rate will be fairly constant.
-Figure 9 shows the sensitivity to the input data size, where the cache and line sizes have been fixed at 32kb and 1024bytes, respectively.
+Figure 10 shows the sensitivity to the input data size, where the cache and line sizes have been fixed at 32kb and 1024bytes, respectively.
 The first bar corresponds to a small input data.
 The second one is for a much bigger data set.
 As can be seen, the rates are fairly independent of the data size.